 The air in a Clean Roon eviroment is filtered thru HEPA filters and “Pre” filters.
 These filters can get blocked, torn or sometimes leak dirty air into the clean room environment.
-It is thus necessary to take a particle count in the Clean Room regularly to ensure the certification of Class 100 is sustained.
-Click here to view our Clean Room Certificate
+It is thus necessary to take a particle count in the Clean Room regularly to ensure the Class 100 Cleanroom is maintained.

 Do not open you Hard Disk Drive if it contains valuable information!
 Opening a HDD drastically reduces the chances to perform Data Recovery.
 Our Data Recovery Engineers wear protective clothing such as cloves, masks and Bouffant’s to ensure that no human elements come into contact with the Hard Disk Drive platter surface.
 One cough, sneeze, hair or fingerprint can eliminate the chance to Recover Data.